-It sounds like a lot, right?
-That’s why we created this logo design guide: so you can get out there and confidently create the best logo for your business, side hustle, or passion project.
+To help you capture the essence of your brand identity and business in one iconic design, we’ve created this logo design guide: so you can confidently create the best logo for your business, side hustle, or passion project.

-We’ve broken down how to design a logo in five steps:
+We’ve broken down how to design a logo in five beginner-friendly steps:

 - Research your brand